RuhamLeal/talker-manager-api/README.md

 ## Getting Started

-This API was developed by me in the trybe course where it works with a json file to save and get the data, many endpoints have validations and are working with route management, it works locally, so you need to download the repository
+This API was developed by me in the [Trybe](https://www.betrybe.com/) course where it works with a json file to save and get the data, many endpoints have validations and are working with route management, it works locally, so you need to download the repository

 SOME ENDPOINTS: